Decision-Making in the Manner of Friends

 Other faiths have peace testimonies and use silence in important ways.
 Some are committed to simplicity.
 The silent meeting for worship and decision-making in the manner of Friends profoundly distinguish the Religious Society of Friends and Quakers.

 Decision-making in the manner of Friends seeks awareness and guidance of the Spirit (Light, Truth, God, Divine).
-Discernment and decision-making in the Quaker meeting for business are Spiritual practices.
-As Friends, we seek the will of God, Spiritual guidance, to inform and help us discern the way forward and make decisions, individually in everyday life, and corporately in the meeting for business, and in other settings.
+Discernment and decision-making in the Quaker meeting for business should be Spiritual practices.
+As Friends, we seek to understand and carry out the will of God.
+Spiritual guidance informs and help us discern the way forward and make decisions, individually in everyday life, and corporately in the meeting for business, and in other settings.

-Personally, I do not like the term "Quaker process," though it is commonly used in Quaker settings, especially Friends schools.
-I am not sure what that "Quaker process means."
-I prefer decision-making in the manner of Friends, clearness and unity, especially in Quaker meetings and meetings for business.
-In my experience, I find that the assertion that we are not using or following "Quaker process" can have the effect of challenging and even subverting decision-making in the manner of Friends.
+Personally, I do not like the term "Quaker process," though it is commonly used in Quaker settings, especially Quaker schools.
+I am not sure what that "Quaker process" means.
+I prefer decision-making in the manner of Friends, and clearness and unity, to name and describe our discernment and decision-making, especially in Quaker meetings and meetings for business.
+In my experience, I find that the assertion that we are not using or following “Quaker process” can challenge and even subverting decision-making in the manner of Friends.
+Nothing is easier to subvert that decision-making in the manner of Friends.

 Michael J Sheeran, a Jesuit, studied Philadelphia Yearly Meeting and decision-making in the manner of Friends, and summarized 9 distinct principles of Friends' "voteless" decision-making: